edgexfoundry/edgex-docs/docs_src/api/core/Ch-APICoreConfigurationAndRegistry.md

 Consul has UI which allows you to view the health of registered services and view/edit services' individual configuration.
 Learn more about the UI on the following Consul page:

 > [https://learn.hashicorp.com/tutorials/consul/get-started-explore-the-ui](https://learn.hashicorp.com/tutorials/consul/get-started-explore-the-ui)

-!!! edgey "EdgeX 2.0"
-    Please note that as of EdgeX 2.0, Consul can be secured.
-When EdgeX is running in secure mode with [secure Consul](https://docs.edgexfoundry.org/2.0/security/Ch-Secure-Consul/), you must provide  Consul's access token to get to the UI referenced above.
-See [How to get Consul ACL token](https://docs.edgexfoundry.org/2.0/security/Ch-Secure-Consul/#how-to-get-consul-acl-token) for details.